SORMAS-Foundation/SORMAS-Project/sormas-base/setup/keycloak/README.md

 ## sormas-backend client in Keycloak

-This client is used to authenticate the SORMAS backend to the Keycloak server.
+This client is used to allow the SORMAS backend to access the Keycloak server.
-It is configured as a confidential client, which means that it has a secret that is used to authenticate the client to the Keycloak server.
-This used the client credentials grant type, which is configured via the associated **Service Account**.
+It is configured as a confidential client, which means that it has a secret that is used to authenticate the client to the OIDC server.
+This is based on the client credentials grant type, which is configured via the associated **Service Account**.
 Currently, the following roles are assigned to the service account:
 ```json
 {